Should I Offset My Carbon Footprint? Misconceptions & FAQs

 Planting trees is good!
 But it's not carbon offsetting.

 Now, planting forests can qualify as a carbon offsetting project, if it fulfils the criteria (read more here).
 It is also the most popular way to offset your carbon footprint, for several reasons.

-Thirdly, planting forests has a broad appeal, and that's why we probably hear about it the most in relation to climate action.
+Thirdly, planting forests has a broad public appeal, and that's probably why we hear about it the most in relation to climate action.

 Now, what is the difference between just planting trees, and planting trees as a carbon offsetting project?
 After all, both ways remove greenhouse gases from the atmosphere.